jys0615/jys0615.github.io/README.md

 ## Overview

-This site serves as my personal space to showcase projects, share technical writing, and document my journey as a software engineering student at Kyung Hee University.
+This site serves as my personal space to showcase projects, share technical writing, and document my journey as a Computer Science and engineering student at Kyung Hee University.
 I focus on LLM-based AI systems, full-stack development, and Human-Computer Interaction research.

 ---